 Finding a job with a livable wage is vital to breaking the cycle of abuse for many women, yet this is not an easy thing to do.
 The Dwelling Place has local collaborative partners that provide our residents with individual assessments, consultations with employment specialists, math tutoring, coaching, job readiness training, resume services, and mock interviews.
 Our Education Fund provides scholarships for women seeking advanced degrees, professional licenses, or skills training not covered by educational institutions or jobs training programs.

-We envision eliminating the generational cycle of abuse through education and by showing children they are loved and have value.
-Children living with their mothers at The Dwelling Place are also provided individualized and small group programming.
-The goal of the Children's Program is to promote healing from trauma and opportunities for growth in social, emotional, and cognitive skills.
-Programming includes: Children's support groups for emotional healing, after school tutoring, bible studies, and age appropriate activities for toddlers through teens.
-This program also includes assisting parents to promote and model healthy relationships and improve parenting skills with their children.
+Through our Children’s Program, we envision eliminating the generational cycle of abuse through education and by showing children they are loved and have value.
+The goal is to promote healing from trauma and opportunities for growth in social, emotional, and cognitive skills.

 Bible Studies and Prayer Ministry

-At the heart of the The Dwelling Place is our commitment to nurture the wounded spirits of the women and children we serve.
-Advocates and volunteers provide empowering studies of Scripture that help our residents come to know a God who loves them.
+At the heart of The Dwelling Place is our commitment to nurture the wounded spirits of the women and children we serve.
+Case managers provide empowering studies of Scripture that help our residents come to know a God who loves them.
 The studies help our residents find healing, hope and freedom through God’s Word and a personal relationship with Jesus Christ.